bobgrant04/beebyams/Deploy disks/Readme.md

 Alter - Usage <fsp> (<dno>/<dsp>) (<drv>) used for executing results of magic or in the future process

-P.Process - SLOW programm consumes TAB deliminated files.
-A number of switches are available:- sort publisher requires 2 pass, verify used to clean TAB deliminated files.  generates a number of catdat files which will be in the order of the TAB deliminated files, DINREC index of disk titles and SOFTREC index of publishers.
+P.Process - SLOW program consumes TAB deiminated files.
+A number of switches are available:- sort publisher requires 2 pass, verify used to clean TAB deiminated files.  generates a number of catdat files which will be in the order of the TAB deiminated files, DINREC index of disk titles and SOFTREC index of publishers.
 This program uses MCPROC the entry points are shared via PROCVAR.
 Will change exe details if both magic and Special and page fields agree. uses magic and alter

 mnuhelp - displays program details use cursors or letters to move and ret to select.  allows filtering of display uses files N O for help X to launch program CATDATx files SOFTREC, DINREC.